ethanknights/ethanknights/README.md

 # Word of the Day

-**spontoon**: A kind of halberd or partizan formerly serving as the distinguishing arm for certain officers of the British infantry.
+**prosopography**: A study of the individuals in a group of people within a specific context and their relationships.

 ---